ChitrakshGupta/gitSlackBot/README.md

 # gitSlackBot

-A GitHub automation bot that connects your repos, auto-labels issues, comments on PRs, and sends real-time Slack notifications — all from a single dashboard.
+A GitHub automation bot that connects your repos, auto-labels issues, comments on PRs, and sends real-time Slack notifications — all from a dashboard.

 ## Features